kdz/ebohub/README.md

 ## How To Use EboHub ##

-The easiest way is to use the [system as currently deployed](ebohub.herokuapp.com) on Heroku, since it is already configured with a PostGres database and with a Twilio account and phone number for the SMS-http gateway.
+The easiest way is to use the [system as currently deployed](ebohub.7insights.com) in the cloud, since it is already configured with a PostGres database and with a Twilio account and phone number for the SMS-http gateway.

 Note that aaccess controls are currently disabled to make it easy for the public to run demos.
 The home page has a link to reset the database if necessary.

 To use the currently deployed system:

   - Gather 2 or more cell phones.
 Let's call 2 of these phones `Patient` and `Nurse`.
-  - Point your web browser at [EboHub.herokuapp.com](http://ebohub.herokuapp.com).
+  - Point your web browser at [EboHub.7insights.com](http://ebohub.7insights.com).
   - Note the primary contact number for all Ebohub SMS and Voice interactions.
 Let's call this `EboNumber`.
   - Browse the list of current patients, chiefdoms (regions), and health care workers.
   - `Patient` sends `#help` to `EboNumber` to see SMS options as a patient.